MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/migration-upgrade/data-upgrade-self-service.md

     - **Case 3:** If the LCS environment status is **Deployed**, and the last step of the data upgrade is **Completed**, step 12 will show **Successful**.
     - **Case 4:** If the LCS environment status is **Deployed**, and the last step of the data upgrade is **In Progress**, step 12 will show **Successful**, because the data upgrade job is running in the background.

-- **Scenario 11:** After creating the publication, if the snapshot creation fails with the following error:
+- **Scenario 11:** After creating the publication, if the snapshot creation fails with the following error.

         Error messages:
         Source: Microsoft.SqlServer.Smo